 - Brings down the overall cost that you can accrue when you spend on promoting your social media content.

 - Helps create strong social proof so that you can win more followers and convert them into customers.
 Because having a higher number of followers/likes/shares on your social accounts will make people trust your brand more easily.

-- Lets you tap into the immediate network of your followers when their friends/followers see them engage with your content.
+- Let’s you tap into the immediate network of your followers when their friends/followers see them engage with your content.

 Tactic #4: Host Value-Packed Webinars

-If you’re active in the digital marketing circles, you should already know what a webinar is.
+If you’re active in digital marketing circles, you should already know what a webinar is.

 And usually follow with a Q&A session.
 Which increases their perceived value even if the information presented is no different than a video.

 The fact of the matter is, webinar marketing is an underutilized small business digital marketing tactic.